seinecle/linux-security-tutorials/docs/generated-slides/subdir/step-by-step-guide-en_temp_slides.md

 Add this line if not already present:

  root:youraddress@email.com

 == !

 Then, rebuild aliases:

  newaliases

 == Change the SSH port
 == !
 By default, loggging to the server via SSH is done on the port 22.
 Knowing that, attackers scan the port 22.
 Changing the port to a different one makes the attacker's job more difficult.
 To do that:

  vi /etc/ssh/sshd_config

+Change:

-Text to change in the file: change port SSH 22 by a new port (*let's say 1234*), write the new port down somewhere
+ port SSH 22

+with a *new port* (*let's say 1234*), write the new port down somewhere

+Close the file and:

  service sshd restart

-==  Creating users and disabling SSH connections for root
+== Creating a user and disabling logging for root
 == !

 We should now disable root login via SSH.
 Why?
 Because attackers would know that a "root" user is available to log in, and it just remains to attack its password.

-==  !
 With the root user disabled at the SSH login step, the attackers must guess *both* the username and its password to access the connection, and that's much harder.

-==  !
 Of course, an attacker who aims at you or your server specifically (a "targeted" attack) would expect a series of usernames (in my case "seinecle", the name I use on all social media), so don't use it either.

 == !

 So the logic is the following: we will create a user with much less priviledges than the root user.
 Only this weak user will have the right to connect to the server.

-==  !
 The user will be "enough" for regular tasks on the server.
 If we need the admin rights of root to install stuff or else, we will *temporarily* switch from this weak user to root to execute what we need, but then revert back to this weak user.

-==  !
 This way, we limit greatly the exposure of root privileges to the outside.

 The steps:

 == !
 1. making sure we have installed the "sudo" command that will allow us to switch from a weak user to root.
 2. creating a weak user
 3. giving rights to this user to establish a connection to the server (not just act on it once logged)
 4. removing the rights of root to connect to the server.

 == !
 ==== 1.
 Installing the sudo command:
 == !

  apt-get install sudo

 == !
-[start = 2]
 ==== 2.
 Adding a new user (let's call it "myUser")
+== !

 Have a strong password ready